RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/nodes/_index.md

 - `accept_servers`

-The `addr` attribute can only be updated for offline nodes, and an error will be returned otherwise.
+The `addr` attribute can only be updated for offline nodes, and the request will return an error otherwise.

 #### Required permissions